seraphimofbrooklyn/seraphimofbrooklyn.github.io/_posts/2021-02-06-Collection of New Testament quotes about Vigilance.md

 > 27 Woe to you, scribes and Pharisees, hypocrites!
 For you are like whitewashed tombs which indeed appear beautiful outwardly, but **inside are full of dead men’s bones and all uncleanness**.
 28 Even so you also outwardly appear righteous to men, but **inside you are full of hypocrisy and lawlessness.**

-Related to the leaven of the Pharisees.
+This is related to the leaven of the Pharisees.
 Again, although this is addressed explicitly to the Pharisees it is important that Christians do not themselves become Pharisaical in their manner of living.
 We are called to be holy, and not just to preach holiness.

 ### Matthew 24:42-44, Luke 21:36, and Mark 13:35-37